Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields: Introduction

 \subsection{Finiteness results}

 For convenience, we rephrase the part of Theorem \ref{thm:main-theorem-intro} about finiteness in terms of the notion of arithmetic hyperbolicity.
 Lang introduced the notion of arithmetic hyperbolicity over $\Qbar$ (sometimes also referred to as \emph{Mordellicity}) to appropriately formalize the property of ``having only finitely many rational points''.
-The precise definition as given in \cite{JBook, JAut, JLalg} reads as follows.

 \begin{definition}[Arithmetic hyperbolicity] Let $k$ be an algebraically closed field of characteristic zero.
 A finite type separated scheme $X$ over $k$ is \emph{arithmetically hyperbolic over $k$} if there is a $\ZZ$-finitely generated subring $A\subset k$, a finite type separated $A$-scheme $\mathcal{X}$ and an isomorphism of schemes $\mathcal{X}_k \cong X$ over $k$ such that, for all $\ZZ$-finitely generated subrings $ A'\subset k$ containing $A$, the set $\mathcal{X}(A')$ of $A'$-points on $\mathcal{X}$ is finite. \end{definition}